cenuno/sql_practice/README.md

 3. Identify the top 10 community areas that have the highest number of crimes in 2019.

-4. Identify the top 10 community areas that have the highest number of jobs in 2017.
+4. Count the number of 2017 jobs in each community area.

 5. Identify the schools that are located in community areas that have the highest number of jobs in 2017.